terrytaylorbonn/rtd-tutorial/docs/source/index.rst

 Zip tie AI docs
 ===============

 This is the documentation website for the **Ziptie AI** drone project.

+This site mimics the structure and content of the wiki pages, but in an easier to read format (with more detail; the wiki pages are working documents).

 ..
 Check out the :doc:`usage` section for further information.